Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsubsection{Defenses}

-In parallel to the development of WF attacks, the community has been working on defenses.
-Broadly speaking, they can be categorized into imitation, regulation, alteration, traffic splitting, and adversarial techniques~\cite{regulator,detorrent}.
-We briefly describe each category by highlighting some notable defenses and to showcase the diversity of defenses.
+The community has been working on defenses in parallel to the development of WF attacks.
+They can be categorized into imitation, regulation, alteration, traffic splitting, and adversarial techniques~\cite{regulator,detorrent}.
+We briefly describe each category to showcase the diversity of defenses and highlight some notable examples.

 \textbf{Imitation} defenses aim to make traffic from visiting one website (nearly) identical to that of another website.
-Notable examples here are Glove~\cite{glove}, Supersequence~\cite{supersequence}, and Walkie-Talkie~\cite{wt}.
-Such defenses require knowledge of other network traces (or key features of such traces) to shape the traffic towards, which is a practical concern.
+Some canonical examples are Walkie-Talkie~\cite{wt}, which groups ``sensitive'' pages with ``non-sensitive'' pages, ensuring each pair has identical burst sequences; and Glove~\cite{glove} and Supersequence~\cite{supersequence}, which group pages into explicit sets and shape their traces to appear identical.
+A recent defense, Palette~\cite{shen2024real}, uses explicit sets optimized to reduce overhead.
+Such defenses require knowledge of traces (or their key features) to shape traffic towards, which is a practical concern.

-\textbf{Regulation} defenses aim to regulate the traffic, making all traces look the same as some target trace.
-Tamaraw~\cite{Tamaraw} is a highly effective constant-rate defense with high overheads.
-WTF-PAD~\cite{wtfpad} is based on the concept of adaptive padding and attempts to regulate bursts to a target distribution by using padding.
-While WTF-PAD is effective against attacks with manual feature engineering, deep learning based attacks significantly reduce its effectiveness~\cite{df}.
-RegulaTor uses primarily padding with minimal latency (blocking) to also withstand deep learning based attacks with modest overheads~\cite{regulator}.
-Suarakav~\cite{surakav} uses Generative Adversarial Networks (GANs) to dynamically generate realistic traffic patterns and regulates traces to match the generated pattern with modest overheads.
+\textbf{Regulation} defenses aim to regulate traffic, making all traces look the same as some target trace or pattern.
+Tamaraw~\cite{Tamaraw} is a highly effective constant-rate defense but incurs high overheads.
+WTF-PAD~\cite{wtfpad} is based on the concept of Adaptive Padding~\cite{ap} and attempts to regulate bursts to a target distribution using padding.
+While WTF-PAD is effective against attacks with manual feature engineering, deep learning-based attacks significantly reduce its effectiveness~\cite{df}.
+RegulaTor~\cite{regulator} primarily uses padding with minimal latency (blocking) to withstand deep learning-based attacks with modest overheads.
+Suarakav~\cite{surakav} uses Generative Adversarial Networks (GANs) to generate realistic traffic patterns dynamically and regulates traces to match a generated pattern, similarly with modest overheads.

-\textbf{Alteration} defenses aim to alter the traffic to such an extent that traces become useless for classification.
-The most effective alteration defenses are FRONT~\cite{front} and DeTorrent~\cite{detorrent}.
-FRONT obfuscates the front of traces with padding, while DeTorrent uses a Long Short-Term Memory (LSTM) network to determine how to add download padding while upload padding is added to keep a fixed 1:5 ratio between upload:download traffic.
-Interestingly, both are padding-only defenses that are highly randomized.
+\textbf{Alteration} defenses aim to alter traffic to such an extent that traces become useless for classification.
+FRONT~\cite{front} and DeTorrent~\cite{detorrent} are the most effective alteration defenses.
+FRONT obfuscates the front of a trace with padding, while DeTorrent uses a Long Short-Term Memory (LSTM) network to determine how to add download padding and keeps a fixed 1:5 ratio between upload and download traffic.
+Interestingly, both are highly randomized padding-only defenses.